webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 With multiple entry points, it can be difficult to identify relation between the auto-generated chunks and entry points.

-The plugin parse the `entrypoints` [Map](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Map) object from the webpack compilation to get all valid entry points and associated files.
-Then, it generates HTML files which include all assets filtered by entry point and the `chunks-manifest.json` file.
+`ChunksWebpackPlugin` parses the `entrypoints` [Map](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Map) from the webpack compilation to get all valid entry points and associated files.
+Then, it generates HTML files which include all assets filtered by an entry point and the `chunks-manifest.json` file.

 ## Zero config